 The preparation of consolidated financial statements in conformity with United States generally accepted accounting principles requires management to make estimates and assumptions that affect the amounts reported in the consolidated financial statements and notes thereto.
 Actual results could differ from those estimates.
-Estimates and assumptions principally relate to the period we expect to recognize our remaining Current Deferred Collaboration Revenue under our Collaboration and License Agreement, or Collaboration Agreement, with Teva, estimates of the initial fair value and forfeiture rates of stock options issued to employees and consultants, the resolution of uncertain tax positions and estimates of the fair value of our excess lease facility liability.
+Estimates and assumptions principally relate to estimates of the fair value of our warrant liability and excess lease facility liability, estimates of the initial fair value and forfeiture rates of stock options issued to employees and consultants and clinical trial and manufacturing accruals.